storageos/storageos.github.io/_docs/operations/maintenance.md

 #### If there are no available nodes free

-There is a variety of reasons for which a volume can not be hosted by a node.
+There are a variety of reasons for which a volume can not be hosted by a node.
 For instance, because there are rules in place that define restrictions of location, or because the amount of replicas +1 match the amount of nodes in the cluster.

 - A replica will be promoted to primary
 - The old primary will become a replica